GLOBAL MARKETS-Wall Street rises, euro down ahead of ECB meeting

 * Oil falls for first time in five sessions

-* Italian banks soar, more than erasing post-referendum losses (Updates to U.S. close)
+* Italian banks soar, more than erasing post-referendum losses (Updates to late afternoon trading, adds commentary)

 By Sinead Carew

-NEW YORK, Dec 6 Oil futures snapped a four-day rally on Tuesday on signs of higher output while the euro slipped from a three-week high ahead of a Thursday meeting of the European Central Bank.
+NEW YORK, Dec 6 Oil futures snapped a four-day rally on Tuesday on signs of higher output while the euro slipped from a three-week high ahead of a meeting of the European Central Bank on Thursday.

 Wall Street was boosted by financial and telecom stocks while U.S. Treasury yields held in narrow ranges ahead of the ECB meeting.
 Italian banks rebounded.

-The euro fell 0.4 percent to $1.072 after rising sharply in the previous session as currency investors focused on the possibility the ECB may take a hawkish turn, even as it is widely expected to extend bond purchases.
+The euro fell 0.5 percent to $1.071 as currency investors focused on the possibility the ECB may take a hawkish turn, even as it is widely expected to extend bond purchases.

-The S&P 500 index closed higher helped by continued strength in financials and telecommunications stocks.
-The S&P energy sector ended down slightly.
+The S&P 500 index turned solidly into positive territory in the afternoon helped by continued strength in financials and bullish bets on the two biggest U.S. telecom stocks.
+Also the S&P energy sector clawed back its morning losses despite continued weakness in oil.

-The FTSEurofirst 300 index had risen 1 percent after data showed German industrial orders rose at their fastest pace in more than two years, stoking hopes that Europe's largest economy is set to accelerate.
+The FTSEurofirst 300 index rose 1 percent, adding to previous gains.
+Data showed German industrial orders rose at their fastest pace in more than two years, stoking hopes that Europe's largest economy is set to accelerate.

-In Europe, Italy's weekend referendum result was still in focus, with sources telling Reuters state aid had been prepared for the world's oldest bank, Banca Monte dei Paschi di Siena .
+Italy's referendum result was still in focus, with sources telling Reuters that state aid had been prepared for the world's oldest bank, Banca Monte dei Paschi di Siena.

 Italy's FTSE MIB jumped 4.2 percent, more than erasing the previous day's losses, helped by a 9 percent rebound in Italian banking stocks as investors covered short positions ahead of the ECB meeting and some bet on a restructuring of the sector.